Middle Management at Skelton Park Pit

 The 14 day notice given to the miners employed at North Skelton terminated today and this afternoon 230 men and boys ceased work.

-G Lewis, a coal leader, was fined including the costs 24 shillings for being drunk whilst in charge of a horse and cart at Skelton
+G Lewis, a Coal Leader, was fined including the costs 24 shillings for being drunk whilst in charge of a horse and cart at Skelton on the 30th.

 Mr Toyn said the meeting was convened to consider a proposal to reopen the North Skelton Mine at a reduction of 1 penny per ton.